 To upgrade your integration:

-- Download the latest communication plan (attached to this article), and import it into your xMatters instance.
+- Download the latest workflow (attached to this article), and import it into your xMatters instance.

-- Make sure your REST user has access permission to the plan, and sender permissions on the form.
+- Make sure your integration user has editor permission to the workflow, and sender permissions on the forms.

-- Open the Integration Builder tab in the imported plan, and set each of the inbound integrations to use Basic Authentication.
+- Open the Integration Builder tab in the imported workflow, and set each of the inbound integrations to use Basic Authentication.

 - Copy the URL for each inbound integration to a safe place, such as a text file.